shynggyssali/BESS-ERCOT-Index/README.md

 ## **Example (Simplified): 2-period battery, no efficiency losses**

 To illustrate the logic, consider a very simple battery that can charge in two intervals and discharge in another two, with no losses (η = 1).
-The figure below shows all the possible split points τ that defines the charge and discharge windows:
+The figure below shows all the possible split points τ that define the charge and discharge windows:
 ![example](example.png)